Trevoewu/GLM-4/README.md

 # GLM-4 Fine-tuning for CMCC-34 Intent Classification

 This repository contains a complete pipeline for fine-tuning GLM-4-9B on the CMCC-34 dataset for intent classification using QLoRA (Quantized Low-Rank Adaptation).
-The project includes data preparation, model training, evaluation, and inference capabilities.
+The project includes data preparation, **LLM-based data augmentation**, model training, evaluation, and inference capabilities.

 ## 🚀 Quick Start